bikeshaving/crank/docs/WIP.md

 console.log(document.body.innerHTML); // <div>Hello Andrew</div>
 ```

 The simplest kind of component you can write is a *synchronous function component*.
-When the renderer renders a component element, the tag function is called with the props object of the element as its first argument, and the return value, usually an element, is recursively walked by the renderer.
+When the renderer renders a component element, the tag function is called with the props object of the element as its first argument, and the return value, usually an element, is then recursively walked and rendered by the renderer.

 As seen in the example above, you can use [object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring) on the props parameter for convenience.
 Additionally, you can assign default values to each prop using JavaScript’s default value syntax: